1. What are reports?

 Since the frame should be visible on all pages, the next step requires no changes:

-The new page border is now displayed in the overview, both in the preview on the left and in the static page elements table on the right.
+The new page frame is now displayed in the overview, both in the preview on the left and in the static page elements table on the right.

-Reports look more appealing right away with a higher-quality appearance, e.g. with the company logo added.
+Right away reports look more appealing with a higher-quality appearance, for example, with the company logo added.

 Open the report settings with Reports > Edit properties: